avisokay/TopicBench/README.md

 | **1** | Biology | Life Science | 0.7412 |
 | **2** | Economy | Stock Market | 0.5123 |

-## Team members
+## Team Members

+- **Adam Visokay**
-- Adam Visokay, Department of Sociology, University of Washington
+  Department of Sociology, University of Washington

+- **Hilary Bayer**
-- Hilary Bayer, Center for Quantitative Sciences, University of Washington Wrote functions to calculate distance measures and tests for these, edited documentation, created yaml file for conda environment, and set up GitHub action for testing and linting.
+  Center for Quantitative Sciences, University of Washington
+  - Wrote functions to calculate distance measures and statistical tests
+  - Edited documentation
+  - Created YAML file for the Conda environment
+  - Set up GitHub Actions for testing and linting

+- **Zilin Cheng**
-- Zilin Cheng, School of Pharmacy, University of Washington
+  School of Pharmacy, University of Washington

+- **Aida Mustafanova**
-- Aida Mustafanova, Department of Applied Mathematics, University of Washington
+  Department of Applied Mathematics, University of Washington

+- **James Stewart**
-- James Stewart, Department of Urban Design and Planning, University of Washington
+  Department of Urban Design and Planning, University of Washington